 A practical example: I've set up a custom assistant for my technical writing that understands programming terms and acronyms, while my casual assistant knows my friends' nicknames and inside jokes.
 The keyboard automatically switches between them based on which app I'm using.

 Alright, let's talk about the elephant in the room – privacy.
 When I first started using AI keyboards, I was definitely concerned about my personal info.
 I mean, these keyboards literally see everything you type!
-But the landscape has changed significantly in 2025.
+But the landscape has changed dramatically in 2026, with privacy becoming a top priority for all major keyboard developers.

 Today's leading AI keyboards take privacy much more seriously than earlier versions.
-Most of them now process your data locally on your device rather than sending everything to the cloud.
+Most of them now process your data locally on your device using advanced edge AI rather than sending everything to the cloud.
 This means your sensitive information like passwords, credit card numbers, and personal messages stay on your phone.
+In 2026, we're seeing end-to-end encryption becoming standard, and many keyboards now offer certified privacy audits from third-party security firms.

 However, it's important to understand what data is collected.
 Generally, AI keyboards may collect: